EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 	 - Expected result:  FO group & VM starts on the returned server.
 - Move group to other node within other cluster
  	 - Expected result:  FO group & VM starts on other node within other cluster.
-- Move group back on other cluster
+- Move group back to other cluster
 	 - Expected result:  FO group & VM starts on the returned cluster.

 ## Potential Enhancements